bvkkr2808/angular-rest-seed/README.md

 To start a backend web server for the application, run:

+    lein new compojure --to-dir .
-    echo "resources/public/app/" >> .gitignore
+    // or if you prefer the backend to be in a subdirectory: lein new compojure my-backend-name echo "resources/public/app/" >> .gitignore

+Update the value of paths.prod_out in the *gulpfile*.
+It should point to *resources/public/app*

 To start the GUI and the backend server for development